 Evan Lipson (b.
 1981) has operated as a musician since adolescence—intuitively seeking the liminal zones in which intellect and instinct, history and myth, and creative and destructive force intersect.
 Drawn towards aberrant perspectives at an early age, his formative experiences were primarily rooted in extreme and often discordant forms of rock, free improvisation, modernist composition, jazz, outsider pop, soundtracks, noise, and electronic music.
 Lipson has written music for several films, as well as a new collaboration with Duplex Planet-creator David Greenberger and Bob Stagner of the Shaking Ray Levis.
 Lipson also may or may not have some degree of involvement or association with an organization known as Meinschaft.
 Past units include Normal Love, Satanized, Dynamite Club, Femme Tops, Psychotic Quartet, and the Weasel Walter Trio.
 Lipson has performed throughout North America, as well as Brazil, Taiwan and Japan.
 His music has been released on several imprints including SKiN GRAFT, UgEXPLODE, High Two, Public Eyesore, Badmaster, Caminante, New Atlantis and Damage Rituals.
 Lipson is currently scheming to actualize an all-in-one dystopian tiki lounge, mystical grotto, and occult ritual chamber.
 He has concocted over 70 original faux-tropical cocktails since 2013.

-In Evan's words: I suppose we just as easily could have named this current grouping something like Horseplay, Tomfoolery, Shenanigans, Fooling Around, Clowning Down, etc. The name is a fairly accurate description of the sort of thing that most often transpires when we play together.
-We're into fun and humor; things that are deemed as mere frivolity by those in the institutions and businesses of academe or arts funding.
-In our latter-day Society of The Spectacle, most people strike me as increasingly complacent, predictable, and anesthetized-- even within the so-called underground.
-The psychological compulsion towards expending one's spare time and energies on marketing, self-absorption, and careerism is gradually sucking all the marrow out of creativity and the human spirit.
+In Evan's words: What we do might be deemed mere frivolity by those in the institutions and businesses of academe and arts funding.
+In our latter-day Society of The Spectacle, most people strike me as increasingly complacent, predictable, and anesthetized-- even within the so-called underground, where p.c. is taking its toll on bold music.
+The compulsion of musicians to expend their spare time and energies on marketing and careers in a no-future world is sucking all the marrow out of creativity and the human spirit.
 It's stifling and seemingly unavoidable.
-It's difficult to find many aspects of modern reality that aren't contrived, fraudulent, or suspect in some way.
-How many people's actual character or deeds reflect the often calculated persona they prop up for themselves online?
-It's all posturing and empty gestures.
-What we aim to do is to disrupt this compulsory tendency by going straight to the heart of our own desire(s).
-We deliberately risk making fools of ourselves in public.
+It's difficult to find aspects of modern reality that aren't contrived, fraudulent, or suspect in some way.
+How many people's actual character or deeds reflect the calculated persona they prop up for themselves online?
+We disrupt this compulsory tendency by going straight to the heart of our own desire, the sheer love of boisterous playing.
 We play with as much focus, intensity, and feeling as our brains and bodies can muster.
-We rough shit up.
-I once asked Jack what he felt his relationship was to his instrument.
-He replied, "I love it so much, I want to fuck it to death."
+Is it "good music"?
+Is that what you want?

 On Zach: Irreverent savagery.
 King of contrasts.
 High velocity high jinks.
-Possibly the most violent and abusive guitar player on the planet.
-And Jack: possesses the rare ability to make even the most tedious players sound interesting.
-The late Johnny McLellan once smiled and whispered to me, "Jack loves this [freely improvised] music more than ANYONE."
-Check his pockets for sandwiches.
+Possibly the most abusive guitar player on the planet.
+As for Jack, the late Johnny McLellan, Boston drummer, once smiled and whispered to me, "Jack loves this [freely improvised] music more than ANYONE."

-In Jack's words:: Early on I described Spring Garden Music freeimprov as "rambunctious," so that's basically roughhousing.
+In Jack's words:: Back in the 80s I described Spring Garden Music free improv as "rambunctious," so that's basically roughhousing.
 The opposite is "polite" music, which observes a certain decorum.
-You're goofing around at a party and in walks your aunt, whom you didn't expect, and suddenly everyone becomes polite, deferring to a mood you think she would prefer.
-The fun is over, or the cryptic thing my mom used to tell us kids, "fun is fun.".
-That's what tens to happen when music becomes acceptable to the middle class, as well as funding agencies and "serious" art music venues.
-Early New Orleans Jazz was roughhousing compared to its revival, when it was polite.
-"Arty" music is polite; jazz today is super-polite, no stepping on others' toes and no interfering with the easy flow of music to audience appreciation.
+That's what tends to happen when music becomes acceptable to the middle class, as well as funding agencies and "serious" art music venues.
+Early New Orleans Jazz was roughhousing compared to its revival.
+Avant-garde and jazz today is super-polite, no stepping on others' toes and no interfering with the easy flow of music to audience appreciation.
 To me that's dead music, like take-out at the back of the fridge.
 We bite the hand that feeds us, if possible, and some like it, as did early hardcore.
 Roughhousing is jostling without intent to harm, maybe suppressed rage, but music itself never split any skulls, it opens our minds in other ways.
-As for performance, we play often for ourselvesin sessions but when people are present we don't change what we do.
+As for performance, we play often for ourselves in sessions, but when people are present we don't change what we do.
 We don't know what we'll do before we do it, and then it no longer matters.